Stakes Profile: Preakness

 For example, if you hover over the bottom-most line in the first chart at the 1/2 mile mark you’ll see that in the 2007 winner Curlin was 13 lengths behind the leader at this point in the race.

 Stalkers/pressers have had the slight edge over closers since 1991 with both running styles performing well.
-In the last 10 years stalkers/pressers have won 50% of the time with speed outperforming the full time period to win 40% of the time.
+The last ten years have been even distributed between speed, stalkers and off-the-pace runners, each winning 30% of the time.

 Position at the 1/2 mile mark…